-Early College Coastal Marine Ecology students: Immerse yourself in an accelerated Marine Biology/Environmental Studies program on the University of New England campus on the southern Maine coast.
+Early College Coastal Marine Ecology students: Immerse yourself in an accelerated Marine Biology/Environmental Studies camp on the University of New England campus on the southern Maine coast.
 Study marine habitats like salt marshes, barrier beaches, rocky coastlines, and the open ocean.
 Discuss important topics of ecological concern, such as local endangered species and pollution.
-CME students become familiar with laboratory research skills and spend much time in the field researching marine creatures and habitats.
+CME teens become familiar with laboratory research skills and spend much time in the field researching marine creatures and habitats.

 Early College Neuroscience students: Learn from top research neuroscientists on the faculty of 3 UNE colleges (the Colleges of Arts and Sciences, Osteopathic Medicine, and Pharmacy), and get an overview of the major methods and findings in the emergent field of Neuroscience.
 Topics include: cellular anatomy and function, drug effects and pharmacology, neuroanatomy, animal behavior, biological correlates of cognition, and philosophical implications of neuroscience research.
 Students attend presentations and laboratory demonstrations by over 10 UNE scientists.
 They also visit regional neuroscience-related facilities, schedule permitting.
 Working closely with the course director on scientific literacy and writing, students apply their new knowledge to identify a research question and design a research proposal to find the answer.